hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Count - gets the total number of documents that match a query
+### Count - gets the total number of documents that match a query in Cordova
-{: #count-gets-the-total-number-of-documents-that-match-a-query }

 ```javascript
 var collectionName = 'people';